Kikeme98/Kikeme98/README.md

-# Hi there I'm Kike Méndez! 👋
+# Hello there, I'm Kike Méndez! 👋
 Fullstack Javascript Developer
+PC Building Expert

 ## 🌟 What I Do